piercemcgeough/piercemcgeough/_posts/2015-04-27-email-guidelines.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Spartan** – No excess design.
 At the most it can have the regular branding used on all emails.

-### Our Emails
-Looking at the emails we currently send I would say we fall into those four categories.
-We should remember to bring across any ShowHouse branding where possible i.e. colours, logos, call to action arrow.

-### Template
+### Choosing a Template
-I think we should keep to a minimal header and footer for our email template, which internal content changing.
+I think you should keep to a minimal header and footer for our email template, which internal content changing.
 Logo and ‘view online’ link as header followed by the contact details, copyright info and unsubscribe link in the footer.

 **Welcome** – this is a Join Me email.
 After the user signs up they receive this email.
 The important information included in this is their url, email, and (possibly) password.
-Bold ‘Get Started’ link the same as we use in the website.
-Secondary text and information can be a simple ‘Thank you for signing up’ and we should include, something like ‘This is a 14 day free trail to upgrade or cancel click here……’
+Bold ‘Get Started’ link the same as you use in the website.
+Secondary text and information can be a simple ‘Thank you for signing up’ and you should include, something like ‘This is a 14 day free trail to upgrade or cancel click here……’

-**Get Started** – as far as I am aware this gets sent out a day after initial signup.
+**Get Started** – these can be sent out a day after initial signup.
 This is a Read Me type email but due to the nature of it (get started) should be as clear as possible and short as possible.

 **Invoice** – sent after a subscription is confirmed.
 This Transaction email works well as it is.
-If it is possible we should build it into our ShowHouse themed email with a minimal style header and footer.
+If it is possible you should build it into your system themed email with a minimal style header and footer.
 Unsubscribe shouldn’t be an option here.

-**Sales** – used to entice the user to sign up to ShowHouse.
+**Sales** – used to entice the user to sign up to the system.
 Buy Me type email.
-Again we can use the ‘Get Started’ arrow link from the website.
-Clear images of the product should be used i.e. screenshot of the properties list.
-An image of the calendar could be too general since many systems use calendars.
-We can build different campaigns to suit potential customers i.e. Resident Lettings, Residential Sales or a general ShowHouse design.
+Again you can use the Call To Action link from the website.
+Clear images of the product should be used i.e. screenshot of system can be used here.
+Don't show anything too general, really showcase the product here.
+You can build different campaigns to suit potential customers.

-**Monthly Newsletter** – This is a Read Me type email but once again because of its nature of being a Monthly Newsletter we can change the content slightly and introduce some Buy Me and Join Me elements too.
-When working with sections let us remember to keep the content easy to read using a nice typeface and meaningful images if we use them.
+**Monthly Newsletter** – This is a Read Me type email but once again because of its nature of being a Monthly Newsletter you can change the content slightly and introduce some Buy Me and Join Me elements too.
+When working with sections let us remember to keep the content easy to read using a nice typeface and meaningful images if you use them.